Tree pivot-minors and linear rank-width: Concluding Remarks

 For obtaining our results (in particular, the case where $T=K_{1,3}$) we followed a general strategy consisting of two steps.
 We believe this strategy is also useful for making further progress towards Conjecture~\ref{q-1}.
 However, Step~1 of the strategy requires us to find a hereditary graph class (class of graphs that can be characterized by a set of forbidden induced subgraphs) that contains the class of $T$-pivot-minor-free graphs under consideration.
 In general, finding an appropriate hereditary graph class is a challenging task.

 The fact that $K_{1,3}$-pivot-minor-free graphs have bounded linear rank-width follows from a stronger result that we showed, namely that $(K_3,S_{1,2,2})$-free graphs have bounded linear rank-width.
 Showing this stronger result will be useful for a systematic study on the boundedness of linear rank-width of $(H_1,H_2)$-free graphs.
 Such a classification already exists for $H$-free graphs, as observed in~\cite{DJP19}: for a graph $H$, the class of $H$-free graphs has bounded linear rank-width if and only if~$H$ is a subgraph of $P_3$ not isomorphic to $3P_1$.
-We note that similar classifications also exist for other width parameters: for the tree-width of $(H_1,H_2)$-free graphs~\cite{BBJPPV20}, the rank-width of $H$-free graphs (see~\cite{DJP19}), rank-width of $H$-free bipartite graphs~\cite{DP14,Lo02,LV08}, and up to five non-equivalent open cases, rank-width of $(H_1,H_2)$-free graphs (see~\cite{BDJP19} or~\cite{DJP19}), mim-width of $H$-free graphs, whereas there is still an infinite number of open cases left for the mim-width of $(H_1,H_2)$-free graphs~\cite{BHMPP20}.
+We note that similar classifications also exist for other width parameters: for the tree-width of $(H_1,H_2)$-free graphs~\cite{BBJPPV20}, which was later generalized to a classification for tree-width of ${\cal H}$-free graphs, where~${\cal H}$ is a finite set of graphs~\cite{LR}, rank-width of $H$-free graphs (see~\cite{DP16}), rank-width of $H$-free bipartite graphs~\cite{DP14,Lo02,LV08}, and up to five non-equivalent open cases, rank-width of $(H_1,H_2)$-free graphs (see~\cite{BDJP19} or~\cite{DJP19}), and for the mim-width of $H$-free graphs~\cite{BHMPP20}, whereas there is still an infinite number of open cases left for the mim-width of $(H_1,H_2)$-free graphs~\cite{BHMPP20}.

 We leave a systematic study into boundedness of linear rank-width of $(H_1,H_2)$-free graphs for future research.
 Here, we only collect known results.
-The class of $(H_1, H_2)$-free graphs has bounded linear rank-width if \begin{itemize} \item one of $H_1$ and $H_2$ is a subgraph of $P_3$ that is not isomorphic to $3P_1$~\cite{DJP19}, \item $(H_1, H_2)=(K_3, S_{1,2,2})$ and $(3P_1, \overline{S_{1,2,2}})$ (Theorem~~\ref{t-maintwosubgraphs}) \item $(H_1, H_2)=(P_4, F)$ where $F$ is a threshold graph~\cite{BKV17}. \end{itemize} The class of $(H_1, H_2)$-free graphs has unbounded linear rank-width if \begin{itemize} \item $(H_1, H_2)=(K_3, S_{1,2,3})$ or $(3P_1, \overline{S_{1,2,3}})$~\cite{BogdanLZ18}, \item $(H_1, H_2)=(P_4, F)$ where $F$ is not a threshold graph~\cite{BKV17}, \item all known cases where $(H_1, H_2)$-free graphs have unbounded rank-width. \end{itemize}
+The class of $(H_1, H_2)$-free graphs has bounded linear rank-width if \begin{itemize} \item one of $H_1$ and $H_2$ is a subgraph of $P_3$ that is not isomorphic to $3P_1$~\cite{DJP19}, \item $(H_1, H_2)=(K_3, S_{1,2,2})$ and $(3P_1, \overline{S_{1,2,2}})$ (Theorem~\ref{t-maintwosubgraphs}) \item $(H_1, H_2)=(P_4, F)$ where $F$ is a threshold graph~\cite{BKV17}. \end{itemize} The class of $(H_1, H_2)$-free graphs has unbounded linear rank-width if \begin{itemize} \item $(H_1, H_2)=(K_3, S_{1,2,3})$ or $(3P_1, \overline{S_{1,2,3}})$~\cite{ALZ18}, \item $(H_1, H_2)=(P_4, F)$ where $F$ is not a threshold graph~\cite{BKV17}, \item all known cases where $(H_1, H_2)$-free graphs have unbounded rank-width. \end{itemize}